DANS-KNAW/dccd-http/README.md

   - state

-    The 'archival' state of this projcet; either DRAFT, PUBLISHED or DELETED.
+    The 'archival' state of this project; either DRAFT, PUBLISHED or DELETED.

   - permission